Indications for: BYVALSON

 Severe bradycardia.
 Heart block >1st-degree.
 Cardiogenic shock.
 Decompensated cardiac failure.
 Sick sinus syndrome (unless paced).
 Severe hepatic impairment (Child-Pugh >B).
 Concomitant aliskiren in patients with diabetes.

 Fetal toxicity may develop; discontinue if pregnancy is detected.
-Hypotension: correct salt/volume depletion prior to initiation.
+Hypotension; correct salt/volume depletion prior to initiation.
 Coronary artery disease, angina, post-MI, arrhythmias: avoid abrupt cessation (taper over 1–2 weeks).
 Worsening HF or fluid retention; consider diuretics and treat appropriately.
 Bronchospastic disease.
 Surgery.
-Diabetes.
+Increased risk for hypoglycemia esp. in diabetics or those who are fasting (eg, surgery, not eating regularly, or vomiting).
 Hyperthyroidism.
 Peripheral vascular disease.
 Monitor renal function in renal artery stenosis, chronic kidney disease, severe CHF, or volume depletion.
 Risk of hyperkalemia; discontinue if necessary.
 Risk of anaphylactic reactions.
 Pheochromocytoma.
 Severe renal or moderate hepatic impairment: initial therapy not recommended.
 Severe hepatic impairment: not recommended.
-Neonates.
+Neonates (monitor).
+Pregnancy (esp. during 2nd & 3rd trimesters).
 Nursing mothers: not recommended.

 Beta-blocker + angiotensin II receptor blocker (ARB).